lebao3105/lebao3105/README.md

 * Beautify my desktop
 * Any other cool stuff:3

-**I'm currently learning to:**

-* Maybe learn to use web technologies?
-I don't have any idea about this
-* Improve my English
-* Improve my programming skills
+I often look for projects around and outside GitHub, and have contributions for some of them!

 ## What's here?

 My (forked) code, of course:)

 There are some iOS tweaks such as SBarOverride (selfmade) and Little12 (forked from Ryan Nair).
-Their debs are placed in my [repo](https://lebao3105.github.io/repo), try!
+All debs are placed in my [repo](https://lebao3105.github.io/repo), try!

 Also my desktop projects - in Python, C#, C++ (just one), Pascal.